2017, 2018 Ford Taurus Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 Ford Taurus Prices - How Much is a Ford Taurus?

-To avoid overpaying on a new Ford Taurus, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Ford Taurus, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 What's new for the 2017 Ford Taurus?
 The answer is not a whole lot.
 It has new colors along with new optional 20 inch wheels.
 For the most part it is identical to the 2016 model.
 That is not a bad thing since it is such a great car anyway.
 From 2016 it has a vastly improved Sync 3 infotainment system with a big 8-inch touchscreen.